Apple bobbing

-While bobbing for apples was most common, other parties would instead bob for nuts (most commonly hazel or chestnut) or specie.
+While bobbing for apples is the most common, other times the apples are substituted for nuts (most commonly hazel or chestnut).

 Apple on a String

 A common variant of bobbing of apples is the game snap apple or apple on a string, in which apples are hung from the ceiling and contestants jump to take bites - the winner is the contestant that manages to eat their entire apple first.
 To increase the difficulty, it is common to spin the apples beforehand or shake the cords, often catching contestants who are unaware or too slow in the face.

+In Scotland, alongside dooking for apples, treacle scones, smeared in additional treacle, are strung from the ceiling at Halloween.

 History

-The tradition of bobbing for apples dates back to the Roman invasion of Britain, when the conquering army merged their own celebrations with traditional Celtic festivals.
-During an annual celebration, young unmarried people try to bite into an apple floating in water or hanging from a string on a line; the first person to bite into the apple would be the next one to be allowed to marry.
-Apple bobbing was appropriated in the Irish festival Samhain, with apples a sign of fertility and abundance.
+The tradition of bobbing for apples dates back to the Roman times, when the Roman army merged their own celebrations with traditional Celtic festivals.
+During an annual celebration, young unmarried people tried to bite into an apple floating in water or hanging from a string on a line; the first person to bite into the apple would be the next one to be allowed to marry.
+Apple bobbing was appropriated in the Irish festival Samhain, with apples serving as a sign of fertility and abundance.

-Both apple bobbing and apple on a string are mentioned in 18th century Ireland by Charles Vallancey in his book Collectanea de Rebus Hibernicis.
+Both apple bobbing and an apple on a string in 18th-century Ireland are mentioned by Charles Vallancey in his book Collectanea de Rebus Hibernicis.

 A maiden who placed the apple she bobbed under her pillow was said to dream of her future sweetheart.

-In North East England, bobbing apple is called dookie (ducking) apple.

-Health risks

-The use of communal buckets, in which saliva and nasal mucus may come into contact with the water, is a risk factor for the spread of pathogens.
-In light of the COVID-19 pandemic, safer alternatives have been proposed, such as using separate bowls for each participant.